 At Wildlife Removal Services, we specialize in rat control.
 Every day we trap and kill roof rats in the attics of homes and buildings throughout Palm Beach and Broward County in South Florida, including Jupiter, Palm Beach Gardens, Lake Park, North Palm Beach, Riviera Beach, West Palm Beach, Greenacres, Wellington, Royal Palm Beach, Palm Springs, Lake Worth, Boynton Beach, Delray Beach, Boca Raton, Deerfield Beach, and Ft.
 Lauderdale.

-Many South Florida pest control companies claim to be able to get rid of rats, but they are not nearly as experienced as a wildlife removal expert like us.
+Many South Florida pest control companies claim to be able to get rid of rats in the Boca Raton area, but they are not nearly as experienced as a wildlife removal expert like us.
 Besides that, their ultimate goal is to have you take out a monthly or quarterly contract and keep the money rolling in.
 Most of them will simply place a few rat traps or poison in the attic, which never solves the problem.
 If they do actually inspect your home for points of entry and seal them off, chances are they will miss one or more spots and your rat problem will not go away.

 We Get Rid of Rats Permanently

-If you want to get rid of rats permanently, call Wildlife Removal Services at (561) 400-0182.
+If you want to get rid of rats permanently, call Wildlife Removal Services in Boca Raton at (561)212-9255.
 We will rat-proof your home or business the day of inspection.
 During our detailed inspection, we will find every last opening that rats can get into, seal them up with rat-proof steel mesh or metal flashing and remove all of the unlucky rats inside.
 After the rats have been completely eliminated, we will also clean up after them, decontaminating your attic with a non-toxic solution.

-Wildlife Removal Services is fully licensed and insured, and we offer 24/7 service for residential and commercial customers.
+Wildlife Removal Services is a fully licensed and insured rodent control company serving the areas of Boca Raton, Broward County, and Palm Beach County.
+We offer 24/7 service for residential and commercial customers.
 Call us today for a FREE no obligation estimate or submit the contact form.
 We’ll come to your home or office and create a plan to solve your rat problem.
 We always guarantee our work and have very fair pricing.